 Amazon has many good flash books.
 Some are "system" books which explain the buttons on a specific flash.
 My own notion is that the better books explain how take good pictures.
 Most have pretty high satisfaction ratings from customers.
 In the top-most choices there, there are a couple that seem required in any beginning library.

-Beginners to photography: Bryan Peterson's Understanding Exposure, 3rd Edition: How to Shoot Great Photographs with Any Camera has become THE classic about beginning photography.
+Beginners to photography: Bryan Peterson's Understanding Exposure, Fourth Edition: How to Shoot Great Photographs with Any Camera has become THE classic about beginning photography.
 This book does Not cover flash.
-Specifically, it is about the basics of using shutter speed and aperture.
-Definitely a beginning level book, for newbies, but this is what photography is, and we absolutely gotta know this most basic stuff.
+Specifically, it is about the basics of using shutter speed and aperture and ISO.
+Definitely a beginning level book, for newbies, but extremely important.
+This is what photography is, and we absolutely gotta know this most basic stuff.
 This book should be any beginner's first photography book, to start them down the road in the right way.
 It is not deep - it is a very easy read about how the first basics of photography work, about using shutter speed and aperture for exposure.
 This one has developed a wonderful reputation about being very effective to get beginners started right, they like it.
 There is more to its subject than just "Exposure" - it is about the Whys of your choices.
 When you know why, you know how.
 However, this one is NOT about flash.
 This book is about regular continuous light, sunlight and light bulbs, about everything EXCEPT flash.
 Be aware that flash is quite different, in a few ways, and we must know both.
 But if aperture and shutter speed are still any mystery, you need this one before all else.
-This book will very likely be in your public library (may be a waiting line for the new third edition, but the older ones are good too).
-Only about $15, and if you need it (and every beginner does), then this is easily the best money you can spend on photography.
+This book will very likely be in your public library (the older versions are good too).
+Only about $15, and if you need it (and every beginner does), then this is easily the best $15 you can spend on photography.

 It is a pretty good beginning introduction to flash for manual flash, if you wish to work that way.